-Challenge number Detail of challenge 1 Gaps in learning for a proportion of DA learners as caused by missed work (attendance and Covid-19) in their previous settings (Year 7/8) 2 Proportion of DA learners with lower literacy skills, particularly reading and therefore less able to access lessons, resources and learning materials across the curriculum

-3 Specific/extensive welfare/wellbeing issues preventing full engagement in college life and curricular opportunities which therefore has a detrimental effect on progress 4 Proportion of DA learners whose absence is >= 10% has an impact on learner progress.
+Challenge number Detail of challenge 1 Gaps in learning for a proportion of DA learners in their previous settings (Year 7/8) 2 Proportion of DA learners with lower literacy skills, particularly reading and therefore less able to access lessons, resources and learning materials across the curriculum 3 Specific/extensive welfare/wellbeing issues preventing full engagement in college life and curricular opportunities which therefore has a detrimental effect on progress 4 Proportion of DA learners whose absence is >= 10% has an impact on learner progress.
 Attendance continues to be a cause for concern nationally.
-5 Lack of equipment / resources and opportunities compared to non DA learners.